KRISHNAKANT-KUSHWAHA/farmlokal-backend/README.md

 🌾 FarmLokal Backend Assignment

-A scalable, production-ready backend service built for FarmLokal, a hyperlocal marketplace that connects households directly with local farmers and producers.
+A scalable, production-ready backend service built for FarmLokal, a hyperlocal marketplace connecting households directly with local farmers and producers.

-This project focuses on performance, reliability, real-world system design, and graceful failure handling, as required by the assignment.
+This project focuses on performance optimization, reliability, real-world system design, and graceful failure handling, exactly as required by the assignment.

+---

 🚀 Live Deployment